jrootham/onward/onward_backend/README.md

 It accepts the following query params:
 - `hs_courses`: a comma-separated list of high school course codes of the courses the student has taken
 - `current_level`: the stage of the career pathway that the student is currently on.
 The options are `grade_9`, `grade_10`, `grade_11`, `grade_12`, `university`, and `occupation`.
+- `cip_codes`: a comma-separated list of the decimal-point CIP codes that represent an instructional program
+- `noc_codes`: a comma-separated list of NOC codes that represent occupations.

 ### Response